 THIS PROGRAMME IS CURRENTLY PROVIDED BY SOME OF OUR ASSOCIATES INDEPENDENTLY FROM MIND-REFRAMED.
 PLEASE EMAIL US TO PUT YOU IN TOUCH WITH THE RELEVANT CLINICIANS.

-DBT for Adolescents (DBT-A) is a skills-based programme with growing empirical evidence that has been found effective in supporting teenagers and young people with difficulties related to emotion dysregulation, self-harm and suicidality, as well as other problematic and impulsive behaviours.
-DBT-A involves individual therapy and group skills training.
-Other components include phone consultation (patients are encouraged to call their therapists when they feel the urge to self-harm) and consultation team meetings.
+DBT for Adolescents (DBT-A) is a skills-based programme which we offer online via Zoom.
+It has been shown effective in supporting teenagers and young people who struggle with emotion regulation, relationship or eating difficulties, self-harm and other problematic behaviours associated with impulsivity and high sensitivity.
+DBT-A involves modular skills training which takes place in a group, individual therapy (optional) and skills training for parents/carers.
+Other components include phone consultation (young people and their parents are encouraged to call the therapist when they experience problematic urges or high conflict) and consultation team meetings.

 What problems does DBT-A treat?

-DBT-A addresses five major problem areas through a variety of treatment modes and specific skills.
-These five areas include:
+DBT-A addresses five major problem areas through a variety of treatment modes and specific skills:

-- Impulsivity (self-harm, aggression, substance misuse and suicidal threats/actions)
+- Impulsivity (self-harm, substance misuse, lashing out, suicidal threats/actions) and angry outbursts

 - Interpersonal problems (unstable relationships, interpersonal conflict, social isolation, loss)